Skip to content

 })

-This can prevent naming duplication at some level, but in the end, it's best to let the naming convention decision up to your team's agreement is the best option.
+This can prevent naming duplication to some extent, but ultimately, it's best to let your team decide on the naming convention.

-Elysia provides an opinionated option for you to decide to prevent decision fatigue.
+Elysia provides an opinionated option to help prevent decision fatigue.